Faculty Awards for Increasing Affordability for Students

 Awards: $1000 and up.
 Repeated until all funds are distributed.

-Award recipients are encouraged to disseminate their findings to colleagues by sharing their results at open.uconn.edu and at a Conference organized jointly with CETL and the University Library designed to provide an opportunity for faculty to learn about the OER developed by other faculty.
-In addition, all award winners will be invited to the University of Connecticut Annual Teaching Awards Celebration.
+Award recipients are encouraged to disseminate their findings to colleagues by sharing their results at open.uconn.edu and at programs organized by the University Library designed to provide an opportunity for more faculty to learn about the OER developed by other faculty.

 Proceed to the OER Course Application Form.